Recognition

 Date: Jun 2010

-The Tapanappa colaboration brings together local legend Brian Croser and French wine identities Jean-Michel Cazes and Arnould d’Hautefeuille.
+The Tapanappa collaboration brings together local legend Brian Croser and French wine identities Jean-Michel Cazes and Arnould d’Hautefeuille.
 The result is high-quality wines such as this smoothly complex Adelaide Hills chardonnay.
 Stone fruit, grapefruit, mealy notes and nutty oak combine …

 Author: Huon Hooke